BlanQwall/BlanQwall/README.md

 ### - 💞️ I’m looking to collaborate on ...

-That's really depend on wet bench work or dry screen work, on research fields.
+That really depends on wet bench work or dry screen work, on research fields.
 Contact me first.

 ### - 📫 How to reach me ...